any-docs/css/content/guides/grid_layout/auto-placement/index.md

 ### Sizing rows using minmax()

-The {{cssxref("minmax")}} function enables creating rows that have a minimum size, and can grow to fit content as needed when set as the `grid-auto-rows` value.
+The `minmax` function enables creating rows that have a minimum size, and can grow to fit content as needed when set as the `grid-auto-rows` value.
 By setting `grid-auto-rows: minmax(100px, auto);` we set each row to be at least 100px tall, while allowing each row to be as tall as needed:

 ```css hidden
 body {